jakecupani/INFM603/README.md

 ![Google Chrome Lighthouse Home Page Mobile Heroku](./nasaswyk/nasaswyk/static/assets/GoogleChromeLighthouseHomePageMobileHeroku.jpg)

 The project team also used manual tests to check the functionalities of the website and its underlying database based on the actions of website users.
-Specifically, the project team performed tests to:
+For example, the project team performed tests to assess whether:

- -
+ - Topic buttons loaded all appropriate quizzes and no others.
- -
+ - Difficulty buttons loaded all appropriate quizzes and no others.
- -
+ - Inappropriate use (“mashing”) of buttons did not break site functionality.

 ## Backlog and Backlogged Items